Book Edge Gilding with Blue Foil

-This video shows blue foil being applied to the three exposed edges of a book block.
-Edge gilding is a decorative finishing step used when the book edge is part of the finished design.
+This factory video shows blue foil being applied to the three exposed edges of a book block.

 YouTube Video Thumbnail